Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Area Population: Tokyo: 12 million

 Welcome to Japan!
-For those of you assigned duty at HQ United States Army, Japan, 17th ASG, or one of the other units/activities in the Camp Zama area, you will arrive in Japan at either the Tokyo Haneda International Airport (Haneda) or Tokyo Narita International Airport (Narita) or Yokota Air Base.
+For those of you assigned duty at HQ United States Army, Japan, 17th Area Support Group or one of the other units/activities in the Camp Zama area, you will arrive in Japan at either the Tokyo Haneda International Airport (Haneda), Tokyo Narita International Airport (Narita) or Yokota Air Base.

 After completion of immigration formalities, you will pick up your bags and go to the customs inspection area for inbound customs inspection.
 If any of your baggage is missing or damaged, you should file a claim with Lost and Found before you leave the baggage area.
 Your sponsor may meet you either at Yokota AB terminal or upon your arrival at Camp Zama.
 It is about a 90-minute drive from Yokota to Camp Zama.

+If no transportation arrangements have been made and there are no TMP vehicles in the airport vicinity, you will be given instructions on how to proceed to Camp Zama by using the Commercial Limousine Bus from Haneda International Terminal 3 to Sagami Ono Station.
 You will see the ticket counter ahead of you slightly left once you get off the baggage claim.
-Purchase a ticket to Sagami Ono Station 1,600 yen, about $16).
+Purchase a ticket to Sagami Ono Station for 1,700 yen, about $17.
 Take the escalator to first floor and go to bus stop #9.

 If you arrive at Narita, passenger arrival processing is as follows: